BRITISH ARTILLERY FIRE CONTROL

 However, bigger targets existed in depth and could be seen from the air, this led to the ‘zone call’ system for massing fire and ranging.
 Various graphical calculators were designed by enterprising officers to assist with ranging by Royal Flying Corps (RFC) observers in aircraft who used the ‘clock ray’ method, and intersection by cross-observation from two or more ground observation posts (OP) (traditionally used by RGA), see Artillery Intelligence and Counter-Battery.

-The relative lack of visible targets led to emphasis on harassing fire against known re-supply routes behind the forward trenches.
+The relative lack of targets (other than trenches) visible to the front line observing officersled to emphasis on harassing fire against known re-supply routes behind the forward trenches.
 Defensive shoots to defeat German attacks and raids, particularly at night, also required map shooting.
 From late 1916 the British also led the way in counter-battery techniques, particularly effective sound ranging, and to a lesser extent flash spotting to locate hostile batteries.
 Both sides rapidly developed the interpretation of air photographs.
 Engaging enemy batteries and other targets behind the front line meant map shooting because they could not be seen by ground observers, particularly at night.
 Accurate map shooting also meant that surprise was not lost by ranging.

 Map shooting required: